stackforge/fuel-docs/pages/terminology/b/bonding.rst

 -------

-NIC Bonding (also called NIC Aggregation) allows you to aggregate multiple physical links to one link to increase speed and provide fault tolerance.
+NIC Bonding (also called NIC Aggregation) uses :ref:`ovs-term`  to aggregate multiple physical links to one link to increase speed and provide fault tolerance.
+See :ref:`nic-bonding-ui`.

 Bonding is supported in the following modes:
 Active-backup, Balance SLB (Source Level Bonding),